 Providing solid foundations for technology transfer and innovation

 Physics has always had a considerable societal impact.
 Many scientific advances have been transferred to technology that is now widely marketed in products such as computer chips, CD-ROMs or GPS systems.
-The INP's research is often carried out far ahead of its later potential industrial applications.
+The CNRS Physics' research is often carried out far ahead of its later potential industrial applications.
 Nevertheless it remains a real source of innovation for major societal issues, particularly in the fields of health, materials, sustainable energy and data transfer.

 Providing solid foundations for technology transfer and innovation